Experts: Bangladesh’s leather sector stuck at $1bn-mark

-Bangladesh's leather industry has been struggling to surpass the $1 billion export mark for over a decade, hindered by compliance gaps and insufficient new investment, said sector leaders and economists.
+Bangladesh's leather industry has been struggling to surpass the $1 billion export mark for over a decade, hindered by compliance gaps and insufficient new investment, said sector leaders and economists, reported UNB.

 Industry stakeholders describe the sector as ‘trapped in a billion-dollar cage’, with multiple challenges preventing it from reaching its estimated $5 billion potential by 2030.